borispustejovsky/borispustejovsky/README.md

 **2025**

- >🧠 **Industrial RAG Semantic Classifier** | Python-based pipeline utilizing LanceDB and Local LLMs for intelligent classification of unstructured records.
+ >🧠 **Industrial RAG Semantic Classifier** | Python-based pipeline utilizing LanceDB and Local LLMs for intelligent classification of unstructured biomedical records.

  >🎤 **Application for Quality Control of Electric Motors** | Development of Big Data Collection Application and Data Analysis for OK/NOK Classification using Accelerometer and Acoustic Sensors.